'Sadistic' UK academic sentenced to 32 years in prison for pedophilia

 "The internet is a virtual scene.
 I had no forensics whatsoever, nothing, no trace whatsoever," Sutton said according to the PA.
 "I basically had a needle in a haystack."

-Falder used more than 70 online identities in order to hide his tracks, the PA reported.
+Falder used more than 70 online identities to hide his tracks, the PA reported.

 "There was a high degree of sophistication and significant planning by Falder due to his encryption of software and technology in his electronic communication, and the use of multiple fake online identities and encrypted email addresses," said Ruona Iguyovwe of the Crown Prosecution Service's International Justice and Organized Crime Division.